veeto

 Summary

-Senator Caballero's transnational repression training initiative directs California's Office of Emergency Services to develop specialized instruction for law enforcement through its Specialized Training Institute by July 2026.
-The training program aims to help state and local agencies identify and respond to actions by foreign governments that target diaspora communities and exile groups within California.
+Senator Caballero's legislation directs the California Office of Emergency Services to develop specialized law enforcement training for recognizing and responding to transnational repression - actions by foreign governments to intimidate or harm diaspora communities and exile groups within the state.

 40% progression